Ranking all 12 of Zinedine Zidane’s signings as Real Madrid manager

 Still, at least he turned a profit.

-But we can’t think of Reinier without thinking about his emotional unveiling video upon joining Real in January 2020.
+We can’t think of Reinier without thinking about his emotional unveiling video upon joining Madrid in January 2020.

 Throwback to when Borussia Dortmund new boy Reinier broke down in tears the day he was unveiled at Real Madrid 😢 pic.twitter.com/ZWbg5nrzNg